arvindd/.emacs.d/README.md

 We have some customisations for the calendar and diary too.
 Most importantly, for the calendar (which in our configuration is bound to `c-c v`, as expected, in `keybindings.el`), week numbers are displayed.
 The week also starts from Monday, with the weekends put at the end.

 Diary is bound to `c-c d` - again, done in `keybindings.el`.
-Diary file is searched in the same directory as your plans: on default, the file ~/.plans/diary is used.
+Diary file is searched in the same directory as your notes: on default, the file ~/.notes/diary is used.
 This location can be changed in `init.el`.
 The first time diary is used, this file needs to be created.

 # Other files and directories
 `extensions` - Where you can drop other extensions you want.
 The file `loadext.el` is for adding all the auto-load statements for loading the dropped extensions.
 It also loads the color-theme.